+The difference between brown sugar and raw sugar is distinct though, sometimes, brown sugar is branded as raw sugar and sold in the market.
+However, before going into the difference between brown sugar and raw sugar, you need to know what they are.
 We have all heard and even used brown sugar at one time or other in our kitchens but what is this raw sugar?
 Well, brown sugar is nothing but molasses reintroduced to white sugar thus changing its color and also flavor.
 Raw sugar is also brown in color and also called natural brown sugar.
 First crystallization of cane produces raw sugar.
 It is then refined to remove molasses to finally produce white sugar that we use commonly in our daily life for sweetening our drinks or to make recipes like cakes and biscuits.
 Let us take a closer look at raw sugar and brown sugar.

 The raw sugar is first refined to get white sugar and then turned into brown sugar by adding molasses.
+So, as you can see, from among raw sugar, brown sugar, and white sugar, brown sugar is the type of sugar that is processed most.
 You can make your own brown sugar at home by adding molasses syrup to white sugar.

 What is the difference between Brown Sugar and Raw Sugar?

-Talking of differences between brown sugar and raw sugar, while raw sugar is natural and free from harmful chemicals and dyes, brown sugar, as it is made from white sugar makes use of many chemicals such as formic acid, phosphoric acid, sulfur dioxide, flocculants, preservatives, bleaching agents and viscosity modifiers.
+• Raw sugar is natural and free from harmful chemicals and dyes.
+Brown sugar, as it is made from white sugar makes use of many chemicals such as formic acid, phosphoric acid, sulfur dioxide, flocculants, preservatives, bleaching agents, and viscosity modifiers.